duchanhstyle/simple-blog-part-6-pagination/README.md

-Creating a blog from scratch with PHP - Part 6 Pagination
+Creating a blog from scratch with PHP
 =============

-These files acompany the tutorial: [Creating a blog from scratch with PHP - Part 6 Pagination](http://daveismyname.com/creating-a-blog-from-scratch-with-php-part-6-pagination-bp)
+These files acompany the tutorial: [Creating a blog with simple code](https://github.com/duchanhstyle/simple-blog-zeus/archive/master.zip)